 If you have reason to believe the federal government is going to arrest you, you should understand the booking process.
 Knowing what to expect can help you avoid making critical mistakes in your case.

-A local attorney from Berry Law: Criminal Defense and Personal Injury Lawyers can give you more information about how the government processes arrests in Omaha federal criminal investigations.
+A local attorney from Berry Law can give you more information about how the government processes arrests in Omaha federal criminal investigations.
 Contact our office today to set up a confidential consultation.